 If you think about it, the Thanksgiving table features autumn’s best harvest- sweet fruits and flavorful vegetables- so we decided that there’s no reason you can’t have healthier alternatives to the traditional Thanksgiving accompaniments.
 They’re still delicious, but you can put away the stretchy pants and feel good about enjoying your Thanksgiving feast.

 Every Thanksgiving table needs mashed potatoes.
 But my waistline doesn’t need all that cream and butter.
-Thankfully, these spuds are loaded with garlic and Greek yogurt, but still creamy and delicious.
+Thankfully, these spuds are loaded with garlic and light sour cream, but still creamy and delicious.
 If you don’t have a potato ricer, be sure to pick one up for perfect mashed potatoes every time.

-Whole grain bread and turkey sausage are used to lighten up the typical stuffing recipe and definitely enhance this Thanksgiving staple.
+In this classic recipe from All Recipes, turkey sausage and whole grain bread are used to lighten up the typical stuffing recipe and definitely enhance this Thanksgiving staple.

 Green bean casserole is one of my favorite Thanksgiving accompaniments.
 I just can’t resist those crunchy, fried onions!
 But, it was love at first bite when I tasted lemony, garlicky green beans and I may never go back.